-The problem of semantics in the view of Montague (or at least one of them) is to say in which way the meaning of a complex expression is derived from the meaning of its parts.
-So, Montague took the denotata for words to be $\lambda$ -terms.
-This actually does the administration of the variables for us.
-In fact, it is evident that one of the main reasons to introduce $\lambda$ -calculus into semantics was to do the tracking of variables.
-In this way substitution was taken care of by the application function, which takes a function and an argument and applies the former to the latter.
+One of the tasks of semantics in the view of Montague is to say in which way the meaning of a complex expression is derived from the meaning of its parts.
+Montague solved this task by assuming that the denotata for words are particular λ -terms.
+In wa sense, the introduction of λ -calculus into semantics only serves one purpose: to track variables.
+Substitution was taken care of as well, because it is inbuilt into function application.
 Montague tied his approach with another requirement, namely that syntax should be a reflex of semantics.
-Although there is massive evidence against this view - one being that the directionality of selection simply does not follow from the semantics - it nevertheless captures an essential intuition.
-This intuition many syntactic theories have difficulties integrating other than by stipulation.
+Although there is massive evidence against this view-one being that the directionality of selection simply does not follow from the semantics-it nevertheless captures an essential intuition which many syntactic theories have difficulties integrating without stipulation.
 It is that words cannot take more arguments than they can use in their semantic representation.
 However, they are often allowed to take less arguments, a fact that is not reflected at all in Montague Semantics.
 The problem with Montague's conception was that evident syntactic properties do not fall out of the meaning, such as directionality.
 Moreover, if we take a verb, say loves, then what is it in the meaning of this word that determines the object to be consumed first, and then the subject?
 In other words, why is it that loves denotes a function taking its object as first argument and only after that the subject?
 Why is it a function at all, and moreover why does it have to be Curried?
-One answer that comes to mind is that this is simply a convention, namely that the object be the first argument and the subject the first.
+One possible answer is that it is simply a fact of universal grammar.
+Language decides that the object be the first argument and the subject the second.
 The problem with this view is that if that is so, there is nothing to distinguish a transitive verb from an intransitive verb with two arguments.
 For example, there are verbs in German that take a dative object.
-From Montague's viewpoint this should be given the same semantics as an ordinary transitive verb.
+From Montague's viewpoint this verb should have the same semantics as an ordinary transitive verb.
 But where is the difference between these two types of verbs reflected?

 Other syntactic theories also have problems with the alignment and discharge of arguments.
 Take for example Government and Binding theory.
 The standard analysis of basic word order in German is that the verb discharges the arguments at D-structure in a canonical order.
-The alternative serializations are obtained by a subsequent movement of these arguments out of the verb phrase.
+The alternative serialisations are obtained by a subsequent movement of these arguments out of the verb phrase.
 These facts need extensive argumentation, though, since we need to establish first of all diagnostics for the D-structure and then apply them to the sentences of German.
-(See Haider [44] for an exposition.)
+(See Haider [42] for an exposition.)
 The diagnostics are usually fragile, and they are mainly based on binding theory.
 A similar approach can however also be taken in Montague Grammar.
 Assume that a sentence has in fact two structures; one is the one we see, called the phenogrammatical structure.
 The other is the one that is obtained by tracing the structure building process.
 This is called the tectogrammatical structure.
 This distinction only makes sense if we disconnect syntactic and semantic constituency.
-For then do not need to assume that when we combine two things, say X and Y, and form a constituent, the exponent of the resulting constituent is necessarily the concatenation of the exponents of X and Y. Instead, we can take it to be a more complex structure.
+For then we do not need to assume that when we combine two constituents, say X and Y, and form the constituent denoted by [X Y], the exponent of [X Y] is necessarily the concatenation of the exponents of X and Y. Instead, we can take it to be a more complex structure.
 For example, if constituents are pairs of strings there are more fancy operations that can be defined, in particular an operation known as wrapping.
 Wrapping is defined as follows: